 Caroline McKeever, the great-great-granddaughter of Daniel Robitaille, allows a gallery owner in East Los Angeles to present an exhibition of Robitaille’s artworks, with the promotion exploiting the Candyman connection.
 At the opening, the owner challenges Caroline to say “Candyman” five times in a mirror.
 Immediately after, Candyman appears to her, killing the people around her and demanding that she cross over and join him.

 Candyman: Day of the Dead was the third (and so far last) of the films begun with Bernard Rose’s Clive Barker adaptation Candyman (1992).
 Candyman had been a modest international hit in theatres and an even bigger one on video.
 It was followed by a sequel, Bill Condon’s dull Candyman: Farewell to the Flesh (1995), and this third entry, which was released direct to video.
-Candyman (2021) is an upcoming reboot written and produced by Jordan Peele.
+Candyman (2021) was a further sequel written and produced by Jordan Peele.

 Candyman: Day of the Dead is at least better than Candyman: Farewell to the Flesh, although it is ultimately only a formulaic sequel.
 The plot is a rehash of the first (and second) film – woman summons Candyman who then becomes fixated on her, tormenting her, killing those around her and letting people believe that she is responsible.